25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

 #### `this` Variable

-- Regular function call: the `this` keyword points at the global object, (the window object, in the browser).
+- Regular function call: the `this` keyword points at the global object, (the window object, in the browser)

-- Method Call: the `this` variable points to the object that is calling the method.
+- Method Call: the `this` variable points to the object that is calling the method

-The `this` keyword is not assigned a value until a function where it is defined is actually called.
+The `this` keyword is not assigned a value until a function where it is defined is actually called

 ```javascript
 // Window is the default `this`